 Tuesday, September 19, 2017 (posted by Kevin Blackston at 10:53 pm)

 Last updated October 3, 2017

-Update: this machine has been sold, pending payment.
+Update: this machine has been sold.
 Thank you for your interest!

 When I started seriously searching for a pinhole perforating machine back in early 2014, I had no idea whether or not I would ever actually get to own one.
 Late that year, however, I did have the opportunity to purchase a Franklin tabletop perforator.